geofili/hello-world/README.md

 # hello-world
 Test setup repository

-This repostory has been created to test visualo studio intergration.
+This repostory has been created to test Visual Studio intergration.